 You can set up sharding using either manual or dynamic shard registration.
-We recommend that you use dynamic shard registration because it is easier to implement than manual sharding. back to top
+Alfresco recommends that you use dynamic shard registration because it is much more easier to implement than manual sharding. back to top

 Before sharding your Solr index, it is important to consider your query load and the size of your repository.
 You need to create machines to host Solr.
-For more information, see Installing and configuring Alfresco Search Services.
+For more information, see Installing and configuring Solr 4.
 For example, if you need 5 shards, you need to setup those 5 machines, and have Solr instances running on all the 5 machines.
 Once your machines are ready, you are ready to set up or register shards.

 For more information, see Dynamic shard registration.back to top

 Yes.
-After upgrading to Alfresco Content Services 6.0, continue to use the old search index server as before, setup a new sharded Solr server with the rerank template to reindex the data, and finally, switch over to the new sharded index once the indexing is done and the sharded Solr server is up-to-date.
+After upgrading to Alfresco One 5.1.5, continue to use the old search index server as before, setup a new sharded Solr server with the rerank template to reindex the data, and finally, switch over to the new sharded index once the indexing is done and the sharded Solr server is up-to-date.

 back to top